Don’t Let Asbestos Ruin Your Plans

 It is not recommended to sleep in a house with asbestos-containing materials that are in poor condition or are likely to become disturbed, as this can increase the risk of inhaling asbestos fibers.

 If the asbestos-containing materials in your home are in good condition and not likely to be disturbed, it may be safe to sleep in the house.
-However, it is always recommended to have a professional inspect the materials and make a determination.
+However, it is always recommended to have a professional inspect the materials and make a determination on asbestos removal.

 The Peerless Report